 With the extension of service into the Dual Interest Area "A" this basin will see additional flow from approximately 187 more homes.
 The Brookside pump station will be modified in place to accommodate additional connection flow, along with an extension of the force main from this pump as a Capital Improvement Project in the fiscal year 2011/12.

-3Source: Planning Department Memo RE: Milwaukie's Regional and Local Density Requirements, April 15, 2008
+&lt;sup>3 Source: Planning Department Memo RE: Milwaukie's Regional and Local Density Requirements, April 15, 2008